 If the level populations had not already been calculated, popPlot() would have invoked the populate() method which calculates the level populations and stores them in the Population dictionary, with keys = [‘protonDensity’, ‘population’, ‘temperature’, ‘density’].

 Classes and function of ChiantiPy start with lower case letters.
-Data attached to the instantiation of a class will start with a capital letter.
+Data/attributes that are attached to the instantiation of a class will start with a capital letter.
 For example,

 fe14.populate() creates fe14.Population containing the level population information